-One of the main objectives in work package 4 was to make a review of the existing regional resources and further development of Analytical Research Facilities, to establish a tested operational network of IReCs and to collect and utilise adequate customer feedback data to be used in the development of the Industrial Research Centres and the transnational network of Industrial Research Centres.
+One of the main objectives in Work Package 4 was to make a review of the existing regional resources and further development of Analytical Research Facilities, to lead the development and establishment of a tested operational network of IReCs.
+Furthermore, collection and utilisation of adequate customer feedback data was used in the development of the Industrial Research Centres and the transnational network of Industrial Research Centres.

-One of the aims of WP5 was to test and assess the performance of Industrial Research Centres (IReCs) as intermediaries between Analytical Research Infrastructures (ARIs) and enterprises using pilot actions.
+One of the aims of Work Package 5 was to test and assess the performance of Industrial Research Centres (IReCs) as intermediaries between Analytical Research Infrastructures (ARIs) and enterprises using pilot actions.
 Based on inputs from both WP3 and WP4 (customer experience review), the IReC network formed in WP4 should in WP5 identify those smart specialisations which require interregional cooperation and identify specific businesses active in those scientific areas whose scientific challenges merit greater support.
-The resulting pilot activities will help to evaluate the performance of the newly established structures and cooperation mechanisms (Smart Cooperation in Science; specific IReCs and the IReC network in general) and illustrate the extent to which ARI communities (providers and users alike) can profit from this more advanced collaboration framework across the Baltic Sea Region.
-Additionally, a pilot action in the form of a portal on special open data access pilot action will focus in on how the actual research done as part of these pilot actions can benefit researchers, businesses and intermediaries, e.g. IReC members. from open data access.
-This will be done by developing first steps towards an einfrastructure which will streamline data flow, data presentation and analytics and facilitate access to open data.
+The resulting pilot activities helped then to evaluate the performance of the newly established structures and cooperation mechanisms (Smart Cooperation in Science; specific IReCs and the IReC network in general) and illustrate the extent to which ARI communities (providers and users alike) can profit from this more advanced collaboration framework across the Baltic Sea Region.
+Additionally, a pilot action in the form of a portal on special open data access pilot action focused in on how the actual research done as part of these pilot actions can benefit researchers, businesses and intermediaries, e.g. IReC members from open data access.
+This was done by developing first steps towards an e-infrastructure to streamline data flow, data presentation and analytics and facilitate access to open data.
 One of the lessons learned from Science Link is that contextualisation of a given research initiative via access to historical datasets and previous research can enhance the benefits that a business can reap from collaboration with ARIs.
-The open data access pilot action is a response to this need.
+The open data access pilot action was a response to this need.